ukncsc/lme/docs/upgrading.md

 You will be promted to enter your elastic and dashboard_update users' passwords and the server's current hostname, and this will update the relevant settings/files that are now included as part of this project and will be used/supported from now on.

+***NOTE:*** *If an error is encountered during the "Uploading the LME index template" phase of the upgrade, this may mean that the version of Elasticsearch you are currently using is too old to support the latest field mappings.
+If this occurs, proceed with the instructions below to bring Elastic up-to-date with the latest supported version, stopping **before** re-indexing any data, and then repeat the upgrade command shown above in order to re-attempt the mapping template update.
+If the command now completes successfully you may proceed to re-indexing your data as described [here](/docs/upgrading.md#so-how-do-i-fix-my-current-data).*

 The WEC configuration file has been updated in this release to include collection for several additional events, and this config change must be manually applied by copying over the [lme_wec_config.xml](/Chapter%201%20Files/lme_wec_config.xml) to the Event Collector server and then updating the event collection settings.
 This can be done by deleting and then re-creating the event subscription with the following commands from an Administrative command prompt, as discussed in [Chapter 1](chapter1.md#132-windows-collector-box-steps):

 ```